GH1 Portrait – How it was done

 The above photo shows how the composition side of it was done.
 I mounted the GH1 on a tripod and spun the LCD screen around so that I could see myself, and then I adjusted the tripod head direction and height and the lens zoom so that it captured the image framing I wanted.

-I also have to pay tribute to my optician, Justin Maher of Glen Huntly Eyecare.
+I also have to pay tribute to my optometrist, Justin Maher of Glen Huntly Eyecare.
 The glasses he prescribed for me earlier this year don’t show any reflections.

 PremElem - GH1 portrait